crate/cloud-tutorials/docs/promo.rst

 You can follow the process described in the :ref:`signup tutorial <sign-up>` to do so.
 Follow the steps and log in (or if you already have a username and password for CrateDB Cloud, use those credentials).
-Once logged in, you will be forwarded to the CrateDB Cloud Console Organization Overview screen.
+Once logged in, you will be forwarded to the CrateDB Cloud Console Organization overview screen.

 Before you can launch your promo cluster, you need to have an organization and a project (which are organizational containers that the cluster must operate